Partners and collaborators

 MEXICO FISH ARK

 One such fish, the tequila splitfin (Zoogoneticus tequila), a small species of goodeid fish which grows to no bigger than 70mm long, disappeared from the wild completely in 2003 due to the introduction of invasive, exotic fish species and water pollution.
-However, we have successfully helped it to stage a revival, through a careful reintroduction of individuals from our Fish Ark populations to suitable, restored sites within its historic range in the Teuchitlán River in the state of Jalisco, in south west Mexico.
+However, we have successfully helped it to stage a revival, through a careful reintroduction of individuals from the Fish Ark populations to suitable, restored sites within its historic range in the Teuchitlán River in the state of Jalisco, in south west Mexico.

 This is the first time a fish, listed by the IUCN as ‘extinct in the wild,’ has ever been successfully reintroduced in Mexico – a real landmark for conservation and a blueprint for the future conservation of the many fish species in the country, that are threatened or even extinct in the wild, but rarely grab much attention from the wider public.